mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ##### Limitations
-The [`dcPowerFlow`](@ref dcPowerFlow) function oversees bus type validations, as detailed in the [Bus Type Modification](@ref DCBusTypeModificationManual) section.
-Consequently, if a user intends to change the slack bus or leaves an existing slack bus without a generator, proceeding directly to the power flow calculation is not feasible.

-In these instances, JuliaGrid will raise an error:
+Attempting to change the slack bus or leaving the existing slack bus without a connected generator, and then proceeding directly to the power flow calculation, is not feasible.
+In such cases, JuliaGrid will raise an error:
 ```@repl DCPowerFlowSolution
 updateGenerator!(analysis; label = "Generator 1", status = 0)
 ```